linode/docs/docs/applications/configuration-management/beginners-guide-to-terraform/index.md

 The SSH key in this example was truncated for brevity.
 {{< /note >}}

-This example Terraform file, with the Terraform file extensions `.tf`, represents the creation of a single Linode instance labeled `example_instance_label`.
+This example Terraform file, with the Terraform file extension `.tf`, represents the creation of a single Linode instance labeled `example_instance_label`.
 This example file is prefixed with a mandatory `provider` block, which sets up the Linode provider and which you must list somewhere in your configuration.

 The `provider` block is followed by a *resource* declaration.
 Resource declarations correspond with the components of your Linode infrastructure: Linode instances, Block Storage Volumes, etc.

-Resources can accept arguments, as in the `resource` block above. `region` and `type` are required arguments for the `linode_instance` resource.
+Resources can accept arguments. `region` and `type` are required arguments for the `linode_instance` resource.
 A root password must be assigned to every Linode, but the `root_pass` Terraform argument is optional; if it is not specified, a random password will be generated.

 {{< note >}}
 The `example_instance` string that follows the `linode_instance` resource type declaration is Terraform's name for the resource.
 You cannot declare more than one Terraform resource with the same name and resource type.